+Clinical time is essential to meet course student learning outcomes and end of program learning outcomes.
 Students are required to attend all scheduled clinical time.
-Clinical time is essential to meet course student learning outcomes and end of program outcomes.
-Clinical attendance is documented and a part of the student's permanent record.
+Clinical attendance is recorded by the clinical faculty and is a part of the student's permanent record.
+Students who miss clinical jeopardize their ability to meet the clinical objectives.
+Failure to complete all clinical hours may result in failure of the course.